 These can be held on-site - with a ceremony or whole wedding with reception - make enquiries to the office - email@example.com

-Our walks cater for all levels of fitness and ability, from flat tree-lined paths to a steep climb up Mt Arateitei which rewards visitors with glorious views of the arboretum and the surrounding countryside.
+Our walks cater to all levels of fitness and ability, from flat tree-lined paths to a steep climb up Mt Arateitei which rewards visitors with glorious views of the arboretum and the surrounding countryside.

-The walks are clearly signposted and maps are available from the Visitors Centre.
+The walks are clearly signposted, and maps are available from the Visitors Centre.

 Eastwoodhill provides an inspirational environment for art and craft groups, study groups, walking groups, or groups of friends after some quality time together.